 Next-generation integrated CRM solutions are not designed to replace existing systems and cause businesses to “start over from square one”.
 Instead, today’s solutions come ready to integrate with core applications that are used every day—empowering organizations to continue business as usual and leverage current, familiar tools, training, and staff to elevate productivity to new heights.
-Best-of-breed CRM solutions easily integrate with widely used applications, such as QuickBooks, Outlook, Constant Contact, SmartVault, ShareFile, XpandedReports,
+Best-of-breed CRM solutions easily integrate with widely used applications, such as QuickBooks, Outlook, Constant Contact, SmartVault, ShareFile, XpandedReports, SharePoint and more—providing bi-directional data sharing for ultimate efficiency.
+This means that a user can view the same information no matter the application in which it originated.
+So simple; so convenient…just what every business needs.

 Most small business owners would agree that their customer, prospect, and vendor relationships are a vital component of ongoing success.
 Heightened client expectations and economic demands are causing organizations of all sizes to re-evaluate how technology can help strengthen these relationships and grow the business.
 The key is identifying the right technology—solutions that offer the ability to connect disparate applications, data, and staff to elevate operational efficiency and effectively manage all relationships across the board.
 This is where integrated CRM comes in…